markussitzmann/cirx/README.md

 inside the CIR root directory.
 It performs some exemplary data initialization processes in the CIR database.

-A short version of the django-manage-py command is available as
+A short version of the django-manage-py or Django manage.py command, respectively, is available as

-    ./cirx
+    ./cirx [management command], e.g. ./cirx initdata

+### Other useful commands

+Reset rebuilds the whole system (WARNING: all data in the database is lost)

+    ./reset

+Cleans the database (WARNING: all data in the database is lost)

+    ./cleardb

 ## Building the database